 Daily interest charge, which is based on the minimum pass-through rate posted on the original commitment.

 For overdelivery and pair-off fees, including cash back pair-offs, whole loan prices captured at commitment and again at the time of the overdelivery or pair-off are used to determine if a fee will be charged or if cash back is due and, if so, the amount.
 All pair-off amounts (including cash back pair-offs) are calculated from the original commitment amount, not the low delivery tolerance.

 A lender must designate a non-MBS P&I custodial account from which Fannie Mae can and will automatically draft and credit whole loan transaction and related fees that it owes, or is owed by, Fannie Mae.
-To designate a drafting arrangement, the lender must have a current Certificate of Authority, Incumbency, and Specimen Signatures (Form 360) on file and send an executed Authorization for Automatic Transfer of Funds (Form 1072) to Fannie Mae’s Cash Management Unit.
+To designate a drafting arrangement, the lender must have a current Certificate of Authority, Incumbency, and Specimen Signatures (Form 360) on file and send an executed Authorization for Automatic Transfer of Funds (Form 1072) to Fannie Mae’s Payments Team.